jacquessham/SalesAnalytics/USSupermarket/Data/Readme.md

 Click-through Rates (CTR) from 10000 users in 10 different advertisements.
 Each column represents an advertisement campaign.

 ## MarketBasketOptimisation.csv
 It contains what products were purchased in each transaction.
 It contains 7500 sales transactions in a given week.
 Each row represents a transaction and contain products separated by a comma.
 The data set is not in a tabular shape.
+We will call this basket data set.

 ## Supermarket_CustomerMembers.csv
 It contains 5 columns and 200 customers profiles and the following columns: